-2.2.1 Nitrogen Cycle
+2.2.1.
+The nitrogen cycle

-Invisible but essential to an Aquaponics system is the benefit of bacteria.
-Bacteria thrive in the dark gravels of culture beds and Breeze elements in the water in a form that plants can absorb and use.
-An Aquaponics system is organic by nature.
+Invisible but essential to an aquaponics system is the benefit of bacteria.
+Bacteria thrive in the dark gravels of culture beds and breeze elements in the water in a form that plants can absorb and use.
+An aquaponics system is organic by nature.
 Synthetic fertilizers may not be given in food plants without risk of harm to fish and beneficial bacteria, the system must be maintained naturally.
-There are two different bacteria that break down fish waste, the first is the Nitrosomonas, that convert ammonia to nitrite.
-These nitrites are then converted to nitrate by Nitrobacter bacteria, plants can then consume nitrates and grow.
-Figure 1 illustrates the nitrogen cycle. <WRAP centeralign>
+There are two different bacteria that break down fish waste, the first is the nitrosomonas, that convert ammonia to nitrite.
+These nitrites are then converted to nitrate by nitrobacter bacteria, plants can then consume nitrates and grow (Figure 1).